content-services/zest/release/docs/ContainerContainerDistributionResponse.md

 `func (o *ContainerContainerDistributionResponse) UnsetRepository()`

 UnsetRepository ensures that no value is present for Repository, not even an explicit nil
+### GetNoContentChangeSince

+`func (o *ContainerContainerDistributionResponse) GetNoContentChangeSince() string`

+GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

+### GetNoContentChangeSinceOk

+`func (o *ContainerContainerDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

+GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNoContentChangeSince

+`func (o *ContainerContainerDistributionResponse) SetNoContentChangeSince(v string)`

+SetNoContentChangeSince sets NoContentChangeSince field to given value.

+### HasNoContentChangeSince

+`func (o *ContainerContainerDistributionResponse) HasNoContentChangeSince() bool`

+HasNoContentChangeSince returns a boolean if a field has been set.

 ### GetRepositoryVersion

 `func (o *ContainerContainerDistributionResponse) GetRepositoryVersion() string`